Black screen for projector

 White or Black screen for projector

 The latest trend in projector screens is to have black screens, yes, that is right, a completely BLACK screen for best projector pictures.
-How a black screen works is explained in detail below, but the short answer is that a black screen does not reflect any of the ambient light, but only the light falling on the screen from the projector in the perpendicular direction.
+How a black screen works is that it does not reflect any of the ambient light, but only the light falling on the screen from the projector in the perpendicular direction.
 This means that you can use black screen for projector in a well lit room and there is no need to darken the room.
 It also means that a black screen is the best projector screen for daylight viewing.
-With a darkened room a black projector screens performance is outstanding.
 The following videos should convince you about the advantages of a projector black screen.

 What you see in the above video is a demo of projector pictures on a white screen in front of a black screen.
 The white screen is a motorized screen, and is slowly drawn up, while the picture from the projector is being continuously projected.
 So as the white motorized screen is being slowly drawn up you will see part of the picture falling on the black screen below.
 This allows you to compare how a projecter picture will look on a black screen and white screen at the same time.